krisburke/nextjs-product-viewer/DECISIONS.md

 Potential improvements for a production version include:

 - Comprehensive tests (unit tests for utilities and hooks, integration/E2E tests for user flows)
-- Server Components / SSR, which would reduce client JS and improve initial load times
 - Using route-based state for the modal, as mentioned earlier